skorasaurus/cleboundaries/README.md

 https://cplorg.contentdm.oclc.org/digital/collection/p4014coll24/id/379
 (and that's ok to be used for copyright is 1921 on it;) - I did georeference it (had only 4 control points to work w/ because of limited references); see KK for details

+YY - No idea, couldn't read it; first, let's go and Screenshot from 2019-05-08 13-31-23 maybe I can find out when that border of YY is exactly at.
+I go to plate 12, of https://cdm16014.contentdm.oclc.org/digital/collection/p4014coll24/id/532/rec/7 but it says to go ; I look for a subplat but I can't find the subplat in that map; TO DO;

+ZZ - relatively confident on the east side and north side of this based on the ;

 51A - (not on the volkmann map; but only on the 1968 map) - According to OSM and official boundary from Cuyahoga County, the southern part of this area is NOT currently within the city of Cleveland; perhaps the 1968 map is wrong?